Tilting train: German designs

 In 1999 DB was able to use tilting technology for its InterCityExpress services, when with class 411 and 415 an electric high-speed tilting train was commissioned.
-While classes 401 to 403 (without tilting technology) were to cover the newly built or modernized high speed lines at up to 300 km/h (ICE 3 class 403), classes 411 and 415 with maximum speed of 230 km/h were designed for older twisting main lines.
-A total of 60 class 411 and 11 class 415 (shorter version) have been built so far.
+While classes 401 to 403 (without tilting technology) were to cover the newly built or modernized high speed lines at up to 300 km/h (ICE 3 Class 403), Classes 411 and 415 with maximum speed of 230 km/h were designed for older twisting main lines.
+A total of 60 Class 411 and 11 Class 415 (shorter version) have been built so far.
 Both classes worked reliably until late 2008 when cracks were found on an axle during a routine check.
-The tilting mechanism has been switched off since 23.
-October 2008 and the maintenance intervals were drastically reduced which led to major service disruptions.
+The tilting mechanism has been switched off since 23 October 2008, and the maintenance intervals were drastically reduced which led to major service disruptions.

 Much of the technical layout is derived from the ICE 3.
 Austria's ÖBB has purchased three units in 2007, operating them jointly with DB for services from Germany to Austria.
 Even though DB assigned the name ICE-T to class 411/415, the T originally did not stand for tilting but for Triebwagen (self-propelled car), as DB's marketing department at first deemed the top speed too low for assignment of the InterCityExpress brand and therefore planned to refer to this class as IC-T (InterCity-Triebwagen).

-Rather luckless was class 411/415's adaptation for diesel services.
-In 2001 a total of 20 units were commissioned for use on the Dresden–Munich line, but these class 605 (ICE-TD) units experienced trouble from the start.
+Rather luckless was Class 411/415's adaptation for diesel services.
+In 2001, a total of 20 units were commissioned for use on the Dresden–Munich line, but these class 605 (ICE-TD) units experienced trouble from the start.
 After breaking an axle in 2002, all remaining 19 units (one fell off a working platform) were taken out of service.
 Even though one year later the trains were admitted to service again, DB judged their operation to be overly expensive.
-In 2006 those trains were used for amplifier trains and since 2008 they run on the Hamburg–Copenhagen route.
+In 2006, those trains were used for amplifier trains and from 2008 to 2017, they ran on the Hamburg–Copenhagen route.
+Since 2018 and 2021, two units are in operation as the advanced TrainLab test train.